 The mechanism by which one arrives at the Schwinger limit is conceptually simple – ‘QED non linear photon – photon scattering’ involving electron – positron pair creation.
 (See the wikipedia article for a start).

 Is there a corresponding quantum ‘Schwinger limit’ for gravitational waves (gravitons)?
 Well there is of course a limit in place due to classical general relativity, which is well known.
-In this case we are close (about 0.0001 or so?) of the classical limit, which is basically that you can’t pile anything up so that the density would cause a black hole to form.
+In this case we are close (gravitational h is about 0.001 or so?) of the classical limit, which is basically that you can’t pile anything up so that the density would cause a black hole to form.
 But is there a feynman diagram for graviton – graviton scattering – well of course there is – it should behave like real classical gravity!
 I guess what I am wondering – is there another pathway where graviton scattering would take place and according to QM make the GW150914 ‘impossible’?

 My take as anyone who reads any of this site will know is that electromagnetism, quantum mechanics and the nuclear forces are all emergent phenomena from classical general relativity (see my poster).
 To me this observation is another hint at what general relativity can do.

 As a further note, this corresponds to 0.018 watts per square metre at the 1.3 billion LY distance of the earth!
 That means that the earth had 2.3 Terawatts of gravitational energy passing through it on Sept 14 2015, just from this one event.
 Yet this massive amount of power is barely within observational limits of LIGO.
-LIGO sees only nice correlated bumps (its not built to look at the background of gravitational wave energy), so we could easily have an order of magnitude more energy passing through the earth in the form of these low frequency gravitational waves all the time, and LIGO would not be able to detect it.
+LIGO sees only nice correlated bumps (with only 2 detectors its not really built to look at the background of gravitational wave energy), so we could easily have this much energy passing through the earth in the form of these stochastic low frequency gravitational waves all the time, and LIGO would not be able to detect it.

 Gravitational waves make the perfect sub-quantum excitation – they can carry very large amounts of energy without anything but a carefully designed detector being able to pick them up.